golang/dep/README.md

 Hoard is a prototype dependency management tool.

-### Dep is NOT an official tool.
-It is not (yet) blessed by the Go team.
+`dep` is NOT an official tool.
+Yet.
+Check out the [Roadmap](https://github.com/golang/dep/wiki/Roadmap)!

-It IS, however, the consensus effort of most of the Go community, and being integrated into the `go` toolchain is the goal.

-We're working on a roadmap with more details.

 ## Current status

-**Pre-alpha**.
-Lots of functionality is knowingly missing or broken.
+**Alpha**.
+Functionality is known to be broken, missing or incomplete.
+Command and file format changes are still planned.
 The repository is open to solicit feedback and contributions from the community.
 Please see below for feedback and contribution guidelines.